 This area of work is open to all graduates, including those with a foundation degree or an HND.
-Qualifications specific to copy or content writing are not usually required, it's more important to have demonstrable skills through a portfolio (examples of writing for the web), or running your own blog.
+Qualifications specific to copy or content writing are not usually required - it's more important to have demonstrable skills through a portfolio or running your own blog.

-Having a qualification in marketing, journalism or creative writing can be helpful, but is not necessary.
-An essay-based degree, such as English or history will show that you have the skills to make a case with words effectively.
+Having a qualification in marketing, journalism or creative writing can be helpful, but isn't necessary.
+An essay-based degree, such as history or English, will show that you have the skills to make a case with words effectively.
 If you have another specialism it may help you break into writing for technical, scientific, financial or other specialist industries.

 You can gain an introduction to digital copywriting through one of the online courses available, including those run by established copywriters and those offered by professional bodies such as the Chartered Institute of Marketing (CIM).
 You can also search online for free resources such as e-books and blogs that will give you tips on getting started.